gvergnaud/ts-pattern/README.md

 - `when: (value: TInput) => unknown`
   - Optional
   - Additional condition the input must satisfy for the handler to be called.
-  - You can add up to 3 when functions.
-The input will match if they all return truthy values.
+  - The input will match if your guard function returns a truthy value.
   - `TInput` might be narrowed to a more precise type using the `pattern`.
 - `handler: (value: TInput, selections: Selections<TInput>) => TOutput`
   - **Required**